mafintosh/sponsors/README.md

 # Sponsors

-List of all the great people / organisations help me fund my open source work.
+List of all the great people / organisations that help me fund my open source work.

-If you want to help support as well check out my Patreon at https://patreon.com/mafintosh
+If you want to help support check out my Patreon at https://patreon.com/mafintosh

 # Leaders